ishrivatsa/vcs-fitcycle-deployer/README.md

 2. It contains 3 directories - `fitcycle_ansible` , `fitcycle_ansible_with_rds` and `fitcycle_terraform`.
 Change directory to ` fitcycle_terraform`

+3. Configure either AWS Profile or create a role within AWS to assume (You will need Role ARN for this).
+In this version, we will use AWS Profile.
+Avoid using AWS Secret Key and Access key directly within the terraform file.
+Run the following command:

+`aws configure --profile demo`

+Provide the access key and secret key when prompted.
+You can get these values from AWS.
+The credentials will then be stored at /Users/your_machine_username/.aws/credentials

-3. Create a file name `terraform.tfvars` and populate it with the values listed below.
+4. Create a file name `terraform.tfvars` and populate it with the values listed below.
 You can also add additional variable values in this file (See Step 4)

 Ensure that aws_vpc_cidr is a /8, /12, /16 network which is in accordance with RFC 1918